ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          This profile introduces Kang’s background in agricultural robotics, sensing, and AI and his plans to develop practical automation technologies for Tennessee’s nursery industry.
+          A profile of Kang’s background and plans to advance robotics, sensing, and AI for nursery production.
         </p>
       </div>